doc4d/docs/docs/ViewPro/method-list.md

 #### Description

-The `VP RESET SELECTION` command <!-- REF #method.VP RESET SELECTION.Summary -->deselects all cells, resulting in no current selection or visible active cell<!-- END REF -->.
+The `VP RESET SELECTION` command <!-- REF #_method_.VP RESET SELECTION.Summary -->deselects all cells, resulting in no current selection or visible active cell<!-- END REF -->.

 >A default active cell (cell A1) remains defined for 4D View Pro commands.